distinctm1nd/2025_utahtastic_bsides_badge/README.md

 If you download the meshtastic app you can connect to your badge via bluetooth and send /receive messages through the app.
 You can also change many setting through the app.

+Make sure that you are on the Short Fast channel for the conference.

 To change the moon LED color, in the app, go to:
 - Radio Configuration -> Ambient Lighting